-How this doctor is using bioprinting to improve quality of life for patients with diabetes
+Using bioprinting to improve quality of life for diabetes patients

 Managing diabetes can feel like a full-time job